This hearty Butternut Squash Quinoa Salad is full of seasonal vegetables, a creamy apple cider vinaigrette, and delicious fall flavor.

 - pepper to taste

-- Combine all of the dressing ingredients in a high-powered blender and blend until smooth and creamy.
+- Add all of the dressing ingredients in a high-powered blender and blend until smooth and creamy.

 - Add all of the salad ingredients to a large bowl.
 Drizzle the desired amount of the dressing over the salad.